knowledgepixels/opendata-demo/index.md

 (In case there are problems with the link above, there is [another Nanodash instance](https://nanodash.np.trustyuri.net/publish?template=http://purl.org/np/RA6p8TsYKPUmy6yoKuxjBKn2vRKczjIWrcS2lyyX61myE&template-version=latest).)

 Nanodash will ask you to login with ORCID first.
-The link then leads you to the form where you can publish your opinion about something that is over- or underrated.
+The link then leads you to the form where you can publish your opinion about something being over-/underrated.

 ## 3. Check out all published opinions